OtagoPolytechnic/S.A.P.S/README.md

 You are now ready to start documenting

 <h2>Installing Doxygen</h2>
 Doxygen is the tool we use to generate our documentation.
-It was made orginally for C++ but has functionality for C#.
+It was made originally for C++ but has functionality for C#.

 1. Go to the [Doxygen download page](https://doxygen.nl/download.html) and install the version for your OS.
 2. After installing and setup run the `doxywizard.exe` file